xpeppers/goose-game-kata/README.md

 # The Goose Game Kata
 Goose game is a game where two or more players move pieces around a track by rolling a die.
 The aim of the game is to reach square number sixty-three before any of the other players and avoid obstacles. ([wikipedia](https://en.wikipedia.org/wiki/Game_of_the_Goose))

-This kata has been invented by Matteo Vaccari, you can find the original slides here --> [link](https://www.slideshare.net/pierodibello/il-dilettevole-giuoco-delloca-coding-dojo)
+This kata has been invented by [Matteo Vaccari](https://github.com/xpmatteo), you can find the original slides [here](https://www.slideshare.net/pierodibello/il-dilettevole-giuoco-delloca-coding-dojo).

 ## General requirements
 - You may use whatever programming language you prefer.
 Use something that you know well.